How old do you have to be to apply for a credit card?

 In addition to being at least 18 years old, there are several other key application criteria you’ll have to consider when applying for a credit card.
 Requirements vary between providers and individual products, but the following are some of the most common conditions:

-- Residency status.
-The majority of cards require you to be an Australian citizen or permanent resident, but some cards cater to temporary residents.
+- Australian residency status.
+The majority of cards require you to be an Australian citizen or permanent resident.
+There are also some cards that allow applications from temporary residents.

 - Credit history.
 Credit history is very important when applying for a credit card, and your credit report and credit score should be very good or excellent.

 - Employment details.
-You should have permanent, full-time work, but there are cards you can apply for while working part-time, casually and even when you’re retired or receiving government payments.
+It is ideal to have permanent, full-time work when you apply for a credit card.
+But there are cards you can apply for while working part-time, casually and even when you’re retired or receiving government payments.

 - Personal details.
 You will also need to provide personal information as well as documentary proof of identification and income.